 Known For : Parasnath Hills | Kangsabati dam | Ambikanagar

 Mukutmanipur is a destination for nature lovers and avid travellers.
-Home to India's second largest earthen dam- Kangsabati dam has become a famous picnic spot, with a breathtaking view.
+Home to India's second largest earthen dam- Kangsabati dam has become a famous picnic spot near Kolkata, with a breathtaking view.
 A number of forests like Jhilimili and Sutan, along with Sonajhuri nature park provide you with some of the most scenic experiences, especially of sunset and sunrise.
 You can also head to Musafirana viewpoint to catch the best view of Mukutmanipur.
 Once in Musafirana, do visit the Pareshnath Shiv Mandir nearby.
 Other attractions include Talberia lake and Barapukuria Deer Park.
 Since Mukutmanipur is located at a distance of about 382 km from Kolkata, it is more convenient to avail train services from Howrah to Bankura station.
 Upon reaching Bankura station, you can hire a car to reach Mukutmanipur, although bus services are also available.

 Best Time : October to March